Apply for funding to help your community stay Active, Resilient, and Connected

 Funds are limited.
 Applications will be approved on a first-come, first-serve basis.

 What do I need to do to receive funding?

 The following conditions must be met in order to receive funding:

-- The event must take place during the month of June; and
+The event must take place between October 1 and March 15; and

 What type of funding is available?